-The Great Plain’s Zoo’s new “Fortress of the Bears” exhibit, featuring four Brown Bear cubs, is now open!
+The Great Plain’s Zoo’s “Fortress of the Bears” exhibit, featuring four Brown Bear cubs, opened in June 2018.
 The project renovated and expanded one of the Zoo’s oldest and most popular exhibits to provide enhanced viewing and educational opportunities for the Zoo’s more 300,000 annual visitors.
-Visitors love seeing the playful Brown Bear cubs play and interact with each other in their new pond, lush meadow and bear canyon.
-A new training demonstration window also gives visitors the chance to view behavioral training by zookeepers.
+Visitors love seeing the lively Brown Bear cubs play and interact with each other in their new pond, lush meadow and bear canyon.
+A training demonstration window also gives visitors the chance to view behavioral training by zookeepers.
 Guests can watch up close as zookeepers get the Bears to present a paw or open their mouth as part of a health routine exam.

 Meet Our Four Brown Bear Cubs

 Say “hello” to Juneau and Sitka, two of the four Bears that call Fortress of the Bears “home."
 These playful sisters were rescued after they were orphaned near Yellowstone National Park.
 The Great Plains Zoo collaborated with the Palm Beach Zoo and Indianapolis Zoo to provide them with exceptional care before they arrived at their new exhibit.
 Zookeepers say that Sitka is known as a “bone thief” and likes to steal her sister Juneau’s treats!
 See Juneau, Sitka, and the rest of the Fortress of the Bear residents at their exhibit.